MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

     - A part is too small to attach a QR code anchor or circular code anchor.

 - **Azure Object Anchor (Preview)**.
-With an Azure Object Anchor, you use the Guides model-driven app to convert an online 3D model to an object anchor, and then assign it to a guide.
-An Azure Object Anchor offers the following advantages:
+Azure Object Anchors uses sensing and processing on HoloLens 2 to detect a digital model and align it to a physical object.
+You use the Guides model-driven app to convert an online 3D model to an object anchor, and then assign it to a guide.

+An Azure Object Anchor offers the following advantages over other types of anchors:

    - You don’t have to attach a physical marker to an object; the object is the anchor

    - Avoids potential human error when placing markers or with wear and tear of a marker over time

    - You can convert an existing 3D object model into an object anchor

    - Improved alignment accuracy and reliability

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes an **Anchor** wizard that makes it easy to select and set up the most appropriate anchor type for your situation.